-We aim to provide our pupils with an engaging and empowering curriculum that equips them for today and tomorrow, building on their natural curiosity and thirst for new experiences and knowledge.
+We aim to provide pupils with an engaging and empowering curriculum that equips them for today and tomorrow, building on their natural curiosity and entitlement to new experiences and knowledge.

-We view the curriculum as the totality of every planned/unplanned experience and interaction that pupils encounter within our school.
+We view the curriculum as the totality of every planned and unplanned experience that pupils encounter within our school.
 It informs every aspect of our practice and culture from academic content to the personal development of characteristics and virtues.

 Our curriculum aims to improve the life chances of all children by ensuring each child becomes:

 - A successful learner, who enjoys learning, makes good progress and achieves well.

 - A confident individual, able to live a safe, healthy and fulfilling life.

 - A responsible citizen, able to make a positive contribution to society.

 Our high academic ambition for all pupils is delivered through a broad and carefully planned and sequenced curriculum, ensuring new knowledge and skills build on what has been taught before and towards clearly defined end points.

 Drawing from a range of evidence-based sources, each subject places ‘Powerful Knowledge’, knowledge that takes students beyond their own experiences, at its heart.
 The knowledge in our curriculum is carefully chosen, sequenced in a meaningful way that enables children to progress incrementally and is highly specialised.
 It includes important concepts such as fairness, justice, liberty, identity and power, weaved through a diverse range of contexts, in both place and time, building examples that children can draw upon as their understanding grows.